cameronenfuego/cameronenfuego.github.io/_posts/2015-10-10-A-Thought-on-Vacation.md

 ![](https://cdn-images-1.medium.com/max/800/1*0XkoFzITEP_JfjHZTONlbQ.jpeg)

 I’m about to go on vacation for a couple weeks with my wife and I’m really excited.
 What is it about vacation that we love so much?
-Well, duh, but the real question I am getting at is what is it about the rest of our lives, real life, that leaves us so ready to escape it to vacation land?
+Well, duh, but the real question I am getting at is what is it about the rest of our lives, real life, that leaves us so ready to escape it to vacation land?<!--more-->

 Perhaps I’m phoning this topic in, but it’s just where my head’s at.
 Why do I need this escape?
 What is it that I’m actually trying to distance myself from?